Welcome to my blog

 Apple Stores Get Major Redesign from Retail Chief

-Former Burberry CEO Angela Ahrendts has been reinventing Apple Stores to be thriving community centers at a time when traditional retail has taken a hit.
-While retail as a whole has taken a major hit with well known chains like Macy’s cutting jobs and closing stores, others declaring bankruptcy and many shoppers turning to Amazon increasingly, Apple has chosen to reinvest in retail.
-2015 was a difficult year for iPhone sales in the U.S. with only 11% of Americans buying new phones at Apple Stores and majority of consumers going...
+While retail as a whole has taken a major hit with well known chains like Macy's cutting jobs and closing stores, others declaring bankruptcy and many shoppers turning to Amazon increasingly, Apple has chosen to reinvest in retail.
+2015 was a difficult year for iPhone sales in the U.S., with only 11% of Americans buying new phones at Apple Stores, and the majority of consumers going directly to their telecommunication providers, usually with low-cost leasing deals tied to longer contracts.
+Apple's primary sales have been direct through their website, second...

 With iOS11, Freeing Up Space on your iPhone is Easier

-Apple’s latest software release iOS 11, available for download via the App Store on your iPhone or iPad, offers a quick way to free up space now on your iPhone or iPad via suggested options.
-You can find these suggestions via the Settings app (black gears on gray background icon).
-To use the space saving options, open the Settings app and scroll down to General.
-Click on General and go down to iPhone Storage.
-A new menu opens showing your current usage with three options below - Offload Unused Apps,...
+Apple's latest software release, iOS 11, is available for download via the App Store on your iPhone or iPad.
+Once installed, it offers a quick way to free up space now on your iPhone or iPad via suggested options.
+You can find these suggestions by navigating to the Settings app (black gears on gray background icon), where you'll be presented with easy-to-follow recommendations to help declutter your device.

 Wi-Fi No Hardware Installed?